Creating a Native Rocket Pool Node without Docker

 # Creating Service Accounts

 The first step is to create new system accounts for the services and disable logins and shell access for them.
-The reason for having separate user accounts is practical: if your ETH1 or ETH2 clients have a major vulnerability like an Arbitrary Code Execution (opens new window) exploit, doing this will limit the amount of damage an attacker can actually do since they're running on an account with limited permissions.
+The reason for having separate user accounts is practical: if your Execution or Consensus clients have a major vulnerability like an Arbitrary Code Execution (opens new window) exploit, doing this will limit the amount of damage an attacker can actually do since they're running on an account with limited permissions.

 sudo useradd -r -s /sbin/nologin eth1